Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </tbody>
 </table> <br>

 <p> Kriging produces the best results when data fits the normal distribution.
-To analyze the drought anomaly data for June of 1999, a normal QQplot was created (Figure 4). </p>
+To analyze the drought anomaly data for June of 1999, a normal QQplot was created (Figure 4).
+Similarly, the QQplot in Figure 4 shows some curving past the mean on the right-hand side, denoting a degree of skewness.
+Considering the context of this study, however, these June 1999 drought anomaly values should be compatible with ordinary kriging interpolation methods.
+For consideration, if these skewness and kurtosis values existed on a dataset for a subject such as critical resource mining, then more measures would have to be taken to ensure the analysis is accurate. </p> <br>

 <h3> Exploratory Data Analysis </h3> <br>
 <figure>